 So, what can we do instead of just removing negative people from our circles?

-Without a tribe, this long and sometimes difficult journey can feel really lonely and isolated.
+Without a group of people, this long and sometimes difficult journey can feel really lonely and isolated.

 For myself, I have three main groups of people who “get” me and my Chinese obsession.
 The main one being a group of women that I met through a Mandarin Playgroup when Cookie Monster was 15 months old.
 Through these women, I have found two amazing Chinese preschool teachers, various Chinese classes, Mandarin Immersion schools, Chinese libraries – you name it, they’ve found it.
 I just provide some comic relief.

-Between us five, we have kids in regular public school with Chinese tutors and Chinese school; kids in Mandarin Immersion charter schools; kids in Mandarin Immersion private schools, and kids who are homeschooled in both Mandarin and English (that would be me).
+Between us five, we had kids in regular public school with Chinese tutors and Chinese school; kids in Mandarin Immersion charter schools; kids in Mandarin Immersion private schools, and kids who are homeschooled in both Mandarin and English.
 We have varying enrichment classes in Chinese, swap resources, gossip about schools and our families, and of course, supplement this all with copious amounts of delicious food – chief among them being boba and ramen.

-My next huge sense of belonging was when I found the Raising Bilingual Children in Chinese & English Facebook group.
-It’s definitely a super intense “Tiger Mom” type of group – but it is filled with great resources, advice, and I love tapping into the hive mind.
+My next huge sense of belonging was when I found the Raising Bilingual Children in Chinese & English Facebook group where I now also admin.
+It’s filled with great resources, advice, and I love tapping into the hive mind.
 Plus, I found Oliver Tu, and since he’s a few years ahead of us in the child-rearing game, and has excellent results with his kids, I am super pleased.

 Through this group, I have met a new group of friends, including the incomparable GuavaRama.
 It’s been good to see that there are other super intense people out there who have even higher standards than I do.
-What a revelation!
-And a comfort!
+What a revelation and comfort!

 Lastly, I have the moms who have kids going to my kids’ Chinese preschools as well as the moms who homeschool their kids in both Chinese and English.
-This is a more casual group, but it’s a nice way to provide my kids with friends and socialization, while meeting my need to have friends who are all over the spectrum in terms of Tiger/Panda parenting.
+This is a more casual group, but it’s a nice way to provide my kids with friends and socialization, while meeting my need to have friends who have differing standards of education and Chinese fluency.

 So again, I exhort you.
-Surround yourself with your tribe.
-With the people who “get” you and your Chinese goals for your children.
-(And with the stuff you find important and love in general.)
+Surround yourself with people who “get” you.
+Both in terms of your Chinese goals for your children and with the stuff you find important and love in general.

 In regards to the Chinese aspect, find people who have similar goals, aesthetics, and general level of intensity.
 The level of intensity is important.
 If you are only with people who are way more gung-ho than you are, you will feel discouraged and as if you’re constantly failing.